Ed Jovanovski: Florida Panthers (1995–1999)

 Following his second major junior season, Jovanovski signed a four-year, $5.7 million contract with the Panthers in June 1995.
 Playing with the club during the subsequent pre-season, he broke his right hand during a fight with Hartford Whalers forward Brendan Shanahan.
 The injury caused him to miss the first 11 games of the season.
 After recovering, he scored his first career NHL goal against the Whalers on December 2, 1995, a game-winner in a 5–3 victory.
 He finished his rookie season with 10 goals and 21 points over 70 games.
 During the regular season, he was encouraged by Panthers management to play more conservatively than he was used to in the OHL, focusing on defensive positioning.

-Ranking fourth in the Eastern Conference going into the 1996 playoffs, Jovanovski helped the Panthers advance to the Stanley Cup Finals.
-He scored his first career Stanley Cup playoff goal in Game 2 of the first round against Boston Bruins goaltender Craig Billington.
+Ranking fourth in the Eastern Conference going into the 1996 playoffs, Jovanovski helped the Panthers advance to the Stanley Cup Final.
+He scored his first career Stanley Cup playoff goal in game two of the first round against Boston Bruins goaltender Craig Billington.
 Facing the Colorado Avalanche in the Finals, the Panthers were defeated in four-straight games.
 Jovanovski contributed a goal and nine points in 22 post-season games.
-It would be his only Stanley Cup Finals appearance.
+It would be his only Stanley Cup Final appearance.
 In the off-season, he was named to the NHL All-Rookie Team.
 He was also nominated for the Calder Memorial Trophy as the League's rookie of the year, alongside Chicago Blackhawks forward Éric Dazé and Ottawa Senators forward Daniel Alfredsson, who ultimately won the award.

 On November 23, 1996, Jovanovski received a three-game suspension from the NHL without pay.
 In a game against the Dallas Stars the previous night, he illegally left the penalty box ready to fight any opposing players during a break in play.
 Later in the season, he suffered a knee injury during a game against the Edmonton Oilers in January 1997, sidelining him for several weeks.
 The following month, he was involved in an on-ice altercation with San Jose Sharks forward Bernie Nicholls, resulting in a two-game suspension and the maximum $1,000 fine for Nicholls for intent to injure.
 The accumulated injuries and suspensions caused Jovanovski to miss 21 games in his second NHL season.
 He scored seven goals and 23 points over 61 contests.

 In 1997–98, Jovanovski appeared in 81 games, recording nine goals and 23 points.
 With his contract set to expire following the 1998–99 season, Jovanovski was beginning to be seen as a disappointment in Florida, failing to improve on his successful rookie year.